AnouchkaDESMETTRE/HydrogenProject/README.md

  1. *Initial condition:* A vector `u0` is created and initialized with the initial conditions for velocity and pressure on the entire mesh using the function `setup_initial_conditions!` with `apply_analytical` used on v and p.

- 2. *Right hand side:* `RHSparams` struct: Defines the parameters needed for the Navier-Stokes right-hand side function, including matrices, constraint handlers, and cell values.  `ferrite_limiter!` applies boundary conditions at each time step. `navierstokes_rhs_element!` calculates the contribution of the convective term to the time derivative of velocity for a single element.  `navierstokes!` calculates the right-hand side of the ODE system, including linear and nonlinear terms, and applies boundary conditions.
+ 2. *Right hand side:* `RHSparams` struct Defines the parameters needed for the Navier-Stokes right-hand side function, including matrices, constraint handlers, and cell values.  `ferrite_limiter!` applies boundary conditions at each time step. `navierstokes_rhs_element!` calculates the contribution of the convective term to the time derivative of velocity for a single element.  `navierstokes!` calculates the right-hand side of the ODE system, including linear and nonlinear terms, and applies boundary conditions.
 `navierstokes_jac_element!` calculates the element-wise contribution to the Jacobian matrix, representing the variation of the nonlinear term. `navierstokes_jac!` assembles the global Jacobian matrix, including the linear part and the variation of the nonlinear term, and applies boundary conditions.

  3. *Time integration:* An `ODEProblem` is created using the `navierstokes!` function and its Jacobian.
 A `Rodas5P` time stepper is initialized with error tolerances.
 The time integration loop iterates through steps, saving VTK files at each step for visualization in ParaView.
 A ParaView collection is used to group the VTK files.

 * Expected Types of Results:
-    * Pressure, velocity, and temperature fields.
+    * Pressure and velocity fields.
-    * Flow rate as a function of pressure drop.
-    * Impact of porosity and permeability on flow and heat transfer.
+    * Impact of porosity and permeability on flow transfer.
-    * Temperature distribution within the reactor.

 * Ferrite.jl and DifferentialEquations.jl Tutorials:
     * [Ferrite.jl](https://ferrite-fem.github.io/Ferrite.jl/stable/)